SmarterApp/RDW_Documentation/deploy/Upgrade.v2_0_0.AWS.md

         * Permissions: INDIVIDUAL_PII_READ, GROUP_PII_READ, GROUP_READ, CUSTOM_AGGREGATE_READ,
     * Role: SandboxDistrictAdmin (PII, CUSTOM_AGGREGATE_REPORTER, GROUP_ADMIN, EMBARGO_ADMIN, INSTRUCTIONAL_RESOURCE_ADMIN)
         * Permissions: INDIVIDUAL_PII_READ, GROUP_PII_READ, CUSTOM_AGGREGATE_READ, GROUP_READ, GROUP_WRITE, EMBARGO_READ, EMBARGO_WRITE, INSTRUCTIONAL_RESOURCE_WRITE
+* [ ] (Optional, as needed) Update IRiS files.
+This action is included as a reminder: if new assessment items are available, now is a good time to add the IRiS SAAIF files to the shared folder.
 * [ ] (Optional) Run data validation scripts.
 These scripts compare data between the warehouse and the data marts.
     * You'll need the version of RDW_Schema that was used to install the *current* installation; in this case it is probably the tagged 1.3.0 commit: